MoneyGeek answered some common questions about the best pet insurance for hereditary conditions below:

 As the best overall pet insurance for hereditary conditions, Lemonade offers comprehensive coverage at an average of $41 monthly for dogs and $23 for cats, with deductibles between $100 and $750, reimbursement rates from 60% to 90% and annual limits up to $100,000.
 Its base accident and illness policy covers diagnostics, procedures and medications for hereditary conditions, like hip dysplasia, heart defects and epilepsy, that are diagnosed after policy activation and standard waiting periods of 14 days for illnesses and 30 days for orthopedic conditions.

-Lemonade maintains a 4.1 out of 5.0 rating on Trustpilot, plus an overall 72% positive sentiment on Reddit based on the 32 comments we studied.
-Keep in mind that coverage is only available for pets up to 14 years old, depending on the breed, in 41 states.
+Lemonade maintains a 4.1 out of 5 rating on Trustpilot, plus an overall 72% positive sentiment on Reddit based on the 32 comments we studied.
+Coverage is only available for pets up to 14 years old, depending on the breed, in 41 states.

 Pets Best: Best Hereditary Pet Insurance With Direct Vet Pay

-Pets Best is one of our top picks for hereditary condition coverage as it offers direct vet payment, allowing veterinarians to receive reimbursement directly for treatments.
-The company provides accident and illness policies that include standard coverage for hip dysplasia, heart defects and other genetic conditions at an average rate of $53 monthly for dogs and $28 monthly for cats.
+Pets Best earns a spot in our top picks for its direct vet payment option, which lets veterinarians receive reimbursement directly instead of requiring you to pay out of pocket.
+Its accident and illness policy covers hip dysplasia, heart defects and other genetic conditions at an average of $53 a month for dogs and $28 for cats.

-Pets Best has a 4.0 out of 5.0 Trustpilot rating and 70% positive sentiment on Reddit, with seven out of the 10 comments we analyzed reflecting favorable experiences.
-The company doesn’t impose upper age limits for enrollment, though it only covers prescribed take-home medications at an additional premium and its annual limits are limited to $5,000, $10,000 and unlimited.
+Pets Best has a 4.0 out of 5 rating on Trustpilot and 70% positive sentiment on Reddit; seven of the 10 comments we reviewed were positive.
+It has no upper age limit for enrollment, but prescribed take-home medications cost extra, and annual limits top out at $5,000, $10,000 or unlimited.

 Spot: Best Hereditary Pet Insurance With Unlimited Coverage